networkop/netbox-awx-automation/README.md

 ## 3. Configuration modelling in Netbox

 It's quite common to refer to Netbox as the "networking source of truth", however in reality its scope is limited to inventory and IP address management.
-In order to model the entire network device configuration state, we'll use a feature called [configuration context](https://netbox.readthedocs.io/en/stable/models/extras/configcontext/) that was designed to store JSON data associated with different objects.
+In order to model the entire network device configuration state, we'll use a feature called [configuration context](https://netbox.readthedocs.io/en/stable/models/extras/configcontext/) that was designed to store JSON data associated with various Netbox objects.
 In our case, we'll use this to store a simple BGP configuration for both of our lab devices.
 We'll use the Netbox's [hierarchical rendering](https://netbox.readthedocs.io/en/stable/models/extras/configcontext/#hierarchical-rendering) to define common configuration for groups of network devices and use [local context](https://netbox.readthedocs.io/en/stable/models/extras/configcontext/#local-context-data) to override any device-specific settings.

 Let's start by defining the common data model that will be shared amongst all devices with "leaf" role.
 Connect back to the netbox shell as it was described in step #1.